-Abstractions from groundwater within the majority of this CAMS area are currently exempt from licensing by Statutory Instrument (South West Wales River Authority (Exceptions from Control) Order 1965) (see Map 5).
+Abstractions from groundwater sources over a large part of southwest Wales are currently exempt from licensing by Statutory Instrument (South West Wales River Authority (Exceptions from Control) Order 1965) (see Map 5).
 This groundwater exemption is likely to be removed under the Water Act 2003.

 Applications for groundwater abstractions within licensable areas would be subject to the normal determination criteria.
 This includes investigations such as pump tests to assess yield and localised impacts.
 Any licences would be issued with restrictive conditions where appropriate.
 Consent to drill and test pump groundwater abstractions must be obtained before any works commence.
-Please contact us for further information on groundwater availability and licensing requirements.
+Please contact us for further information.